elliottbarrett/radiobot/README.md

 radiobot
 ========

-A basic Slack integration for curating YouTube playlists.
+A basic Slackbot for curating YouTube playlists.

 Getting Started
 ===============